AdobeDocs/commerce-admin.en/help/b2b/quotes.md

 Reviewing or negotiating a quote can include changing quantities, removing items, adding line item comments, applying line item or quote discounts (seller), and adding a shipping address (buyer).

 - **Seller views request and sends response** - In the Admin, the seller views the request for a quote.
-The status of the quote changes to `Pending`, and the buyer cannot make any changes.
-The [seller responds](quote-price-negotiation.md) by offering discounted pricing for the products in the quote, enters a comment, and sends the quote back to the buyer.
+On the storefront, the status of the quote changes to `Pending`, and the buyer cannot make any changes.
+The [seller responds](quote-price-negotiation.md) by offering price discounts and adjusting quantities and items as needed, enters a comment, and sends the quote back to the buyer.
 The buyer and sales representative are notified by email that the seller has responded.

 - **Buyer views quote from seller and sends response** - The buyer clicks the link in the email notification to open the quote, or opens the quote from the _My Quotes_ page of the account dashboard.
 The buyer can leave notes to the seller at the line item or quote level and remove items.